taichi-dev/taichi/docs/hello.rst

 .. note::

-  When used with the CUDA backend on Windows or ARM devices (e.g. NVIDIA Jetson), Taichi by default allocates 1 GB GPU memory for tensor storage.
+  When used with the CUDA backend on Windows or ARM devices (e.g. NVIDIA Jetson), Taichi by default allocates 1 GB GPU memory for array storage.
 You can override this behavior by initializing with ``ti.init(arch=ti.cuda, device_memory_GB=3.4)`` to allocate ``3.4`` GB GPU memory, or ``ti.init(arch=ti.cuda, device_memory_fraction=0.3)`` to allocate ``30%`` of the total GPU memory.

   On other platforms, Taichi will make use of its on-demand memory allocator to adaptively allocate memory.

-(Sparse) tensors
+(Sparse) arrays
 ----------------

-Taichi is a data-oriented programming language where dense or spatially-sparse tensors are the first-class citizens.
+Taichi is a data-oriented programming language where dense or spatially-sparse arrays are the first-class citizens.
-See :ref:`sparse` for more details on sparse tensors.
+See :ref:`sparse` for more details on sparse arrays.

-In the code above, ``pixels = ti.var(dt=ti.f32, shape=(n * 2, n))`` allocates a 2D dense tensor named ``pixels`` of
+In the code above, ``pixels = ti.var(dt=ti.f32, shape=(n * 2, n))`` allocates a 2D dense array named ``pixels`` of
 size ``(640, 320)`` and element data type ``ti.f32`` (i.e. ``float`` in C).

 Functions and kernels